CHRISTOPHER GOSS

 Located in Hinherb and Fuang districts, Vientiane Province, the Sokdee Project, situated in the under-explored Lao portion of the Loei Fold Belt represents a prime, drill-ready opportunity.
 Historical work has identified a large porphyry copper-gold prospect and there is good potential for several other porphyry-related Cu-Au targets in the region.
 Previously, a lack of modern technical skills and data integration has hindered progress towards resource definition.

 Annamite, together with its two partners Hyundae Black Stone (HBS) and Nana Road and Bridge Construction (NRBC) hold two tenements, Hinherb, containing the three prospects mentioned previously as well as an additional six targets, and Fuang, with one emerging target.
-The two tenements together cover 50km2.
+The two tenements together cover 50sq.km.
+A new area of about 43sq.km. is being added to the concession agreement.

 The Namthom porphyry prospect, situated in the southern part of the eastern tenement block, is a significant copper and gold system, historically tested by several drill holes in 2013 and 2014.
 However, only one hole actually intersected the mineralized part of the porphyry system.
-Soil sampling by Annamite has outlined a 2.5 km by 1 km Cu-Au-Mo soil anomaly.
-Our summary re-logging of the historical core has unequivocally identified a mineralized porphyry.
+Soil sampling, geophysical surveys, and two scout drilling programme by Annamite has outlined a 6km by 2km porphyry systems.

 2022 Exploration Results for Namthom